AdobeDocs/analytics.en/help/analyze/tech-previews.md

 ## Leave feedback

-1. lick the **Give Feedback** button to provide feedback in the message box at any point when working with the prototype.
+1. Click the **Give Feedback** button to provide feedback in the message box at any point when working with the prototype.

    ![feedback_box](https://user-images.githubusercontent.com/29133525/58670344-f0363f80-82fb-11e9-8824-ec2b41f7187a.png)